Cortrah/Dealers-Choice/README.md

 A poker game client written in vue that uses ['Frame'](https://github.com/jedireza/frame) for it's server side api.

+The poker hand evaluator logic is in this ['repo'](https://github.com/Cortrah/katas/tree/master/2016-05/js)

 ### Technology

 Frame is built with the [hapi.js framework](https://github.com/hapijs/hapi) and